aetperf/aetperf.github.io/_posts/2025-03-01-In-Memory-Cosine-Distance-Calculation-NumPy-vs-DuckDB.md

 - Cosine distance
 ---

-This Jupyter notebook compares the performance of NumPy and DuckDB for computing cosine distances on the same dataset.
+This notebook compares the performance of NumPy and DuckDB for computing cosine distances on the same dataset.

 The dataset is [dbpedia_14](https://huggingface.co/datasets/fancyzhx/dbpedia_14) with 630,073 embedded text chunks of wikipedia text.
 The embedding model is [distilbert-dot-tas_b-b256-msmarco](https://huggingface.co/sebastian-hofstaetter/distilbert-dot-tas_b-b256-msmarco) with an embedding dimension of 768.
 Check this post to see how the embedding vectors were created:
 [A Hybrid information retriever with DuckDB](https://aetperf.github.io/2024/05/30/A-Hybrid-information-retriever-with-DuckDB.html#create_the_embeddings_implem).